team-phoenix-rising/stackets/README.md

 # codeMinder

-> Stackets provides boilerplate code snippets for full stack developers in need of a quick code reference to accomplish a specific task
+> codeMinder is an app for organizing and sharing useful code snippets

 ## Team